danfascia/radiologymasters-1/web/app/js/plugins/display.name/display.name.md

 # DisplayName Plugin

-The display name plugin is used to either:
+The display name plugin is a jQuery plugin used to either:
 Display either the sign-in and sign-up links to the user if they are unauthenticated Or display the profile and sign-out links if the user is authenticated.